uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - See the [filenaming docs]({{ '/content/scanning/02-filenaming.html' | relative_url }}) for more information.
 - Example value: `ua2011-30_1913-14.pdf`

+### transcriber

+- Free text field to describe how the item was transcribed.
+- Please include services or AI models, and reviewers or editors.
+- Include a year if other than when the collection was created, or if it was transcribed in different batches.
+- Example value: `Otter AI, reviewed by Klytie 2023`

+### image_alt_text

+- An appropriate textual description of the "image_small" representation of the item.
+The alt text corresponds to the "image_small" (not necessarily the file at "object_location").
+- This value will be used as the "alt" value of the image element, which is important for accessibility (and required!).
+If no "image_alt_text" is provided, the template will fall back to using the item's "description" or "title" value (which in many cases is not ideal for users).
+- Using the "image_alt_text" field allows you to provide more carefully crafted alt text depending on the item contents, type, and purpose.
+It should succinctly describe the visual contents of the image (which is typically not the same as the "description" field).
+See [WAI Images Tutorial](https://www.w3.org/WAI/tutorials/images/) for more tips.
+- Example value: `Man standing with pump machinery next to a river with trees and mountains in the distance`

 -------------

 ## Technical Fields